Top Strong and Leading Brand Names

 Durex Logo

 Globally recognized, the Durex brand evokes an instant impression of reliability and safety.
-The name is carefully crafted to provide peace of mind and compactly embodies the brand’s core values.
-While the name may evoke thoughts of “ruggedness” upon first encounter, it is an acronym that encapsulates the key elements of the brand’s mission.
+The name is carefully crafted to provide peace of mind and embodies the brand’s core values in a compact form.
+While the name may evoke thoughts of “ruggedness” upon first encounter, it is an acronym that encapsulates the brand’s mission.

 Durex combines the words “Durable,” “Reliable,” and “Excellence,” each of which is a cornerstone of the company’s ethics.
 By combining these three essential qualities, the brand name establishes a direct connection with the consumer, answering their most fundamental questions when choosing contraceptives.

 Naming strategy goes beyond mere memorability or market appeal.
 Consumer trust is paramount in the highly competitive personal care and health products industry.
-The Durex name is associated with enduring reliability and excellence and is an important brand asset.
+The Durex name is associated with enduring reliability and excellence, and is a valuable brand asset.

 Gap